 Temporary medical permits are only authorized for the time deemed necessary by your physician.
 You must still pay for University parking during this time.

-Parking on campus is complimentary to our emeritus faculty at the Laclede and Hickory East and West garages.
+Parking on campus is complimentary for SLU emeritus faculty at the Laclede, Olive, and Hickory East and Hickory West garages.
 A SLU ID is needed to access garages and lots.
 Simply place the card on the card reader, and the gate will rise.
+Please note that:

-If you are not identified in Banner as emeritus faculty, we will require appropriate verification of your status from the Office of the Provost before an ID and complimentary parking will be issued.
-Note: Emeritus faculty have the same parking privileges, and are subject to the same rules, as permit holders in the designated garages.
-Please do not park in the visitor sections.
+If you are not identified in Banner as emeritus faculty, Parking and Card Services will require appropriate verification of your status from the Office of the Provost before an ID and complimentary parking will be issued.
+Emeritus faculty have the same parking privileges, and are subject to the same rules, as permit holders in the designated garages.

 Fees for parking permits are billed directly to student accounts.
 Faculty and staff are billed through bi-weekly or monthly payroll deduction.
-Anyone else in need of a permit should contact parking and card services for alternate payment options.
+Anyone else in need of a permit should contact Parking, Card and Transportation Services for alternate payment options.

 Yes, license plate information is used for validation purposes only.
 Your license plate information is not shared with other departments.

 Add the vehicle to your account via mySLU.
 The information will then be updated in our systems as a valid permit.
-Please note, only one vehicle is permitted to park at a time.
+Only one vehicle is permitted to park at a time.